sameer-mitra/webnd_travel_app/README.md

 * Date of departure
 * Date of return

-In return the user will receive:

-* A summary of their inputs
+The app will return:

-* The city name, state of province of the city if applicable, and the respective country
+* The city name, state or province (if applicable), and the respective country.
-* Specific information about the country such as the country's capital, official language(s), currency information including the name, code, and symbol, and the flag
+* Specific information about the country such as the country's capital, official language(s), currency information, and the flag.
-* Weather conditions of the city, specifically the longitude/latitude region, on the selected *departure* day
+* Weather conditions of the city, specifically the longitude/latitude region, on the selected *departure* day.

 ## Prerequisites

 The project uses **NodeJS** and specifically **Express** to handle the server and middleware for client/server interactions.

 If you don't have NodeJS installed, download it here at [https://nodejs.org/en/download/](https://nodejs.org/en/download/).

 The app also requires access to three APIs from the listed web services listed below.